byu-agrobotics/byu-agrobot/README.md

 - Install Docker Desktop on your Windows machine by following the instructions [here](https://docs.docker.com/desktop/), and enable the WSL 2 backend by following the instructions [here](https://docs.docker.com/desktop/windows/wsl/).

-- Open a WSL terminal and clone this repo into your Linux environment using `git clone https://github.com/BYUAgrobotics/AgRobot.git`.
+- Open a WSL terminal and clone this repository into your Linux environment using `git clone https://github.com/BYUAgrobotics/AgRobot.git`.

+- Navigate into the AgRobot repository and run `bash setup.sh` to pull our sub-level repositories and set up the coding environment.

-- Run `bash compose.sh` to launch and enter the Docker container.
-This should pull the latest Docker image from Docker Hub, and might take a couple minutes the first time you run it.
+- Run `bash compose.sh` to pull and launch the latest Docker image from DockerHub.

-> **NOTE:**
->
-> `compose.sh` spins up a Docker container from our custom ROS 2 image, which includes all the necessary dependencies needed to run our ROS 2 packages.
-If you make changes inside the Docker container (i.e. installing packages or modifying files not included as volumes), those changes will not be saved when the container restarts.
-If you ever need to restart the container, simply run `bash compose.sh down` to stop the container, and then `bash compose.sh` to start it again.
+  > **NOTE:** If you ever need to restart the container, simply run `bash compose.sh down` to stop the container, and then `bash compose.sh` to start it again.

 --

 **Contributing:**

-- **Create a new branch.** The main branch of this repository is protected, so you will need to create a new branch to make changes.
-To do this, run `git checkout -b <branch_name>`.
-We recommend naming your branch with a combination of your name and the feature you are working on (i.e. `nelson/repo-docs`).
+- **Create a new branch.** Our main code branches are protected, so you'll need to create a new branch.
+Name your branch with a combination of your name and the feature you are working on (i.e. nelson/repo-docs).

-- **Make your changes.** Add new ROS 2 packages to the `agrobot-ros2/src` folder, or modify existing packages as needed.
-If you need to add dependencies to the Docker image, modify `docker/Dockerfile` (these changes will not be pushed to Docker Hub until you merge your branch into the main branch).
+- **Make your changes.** Develop and debug your new feature or bug fix.

+  > **NOTE:** If you need to add dependencies, add them to the Dockerfile in your branch and test building the image locally.
+Once your pull request is merged into main, GitHub CI will automatically build and push the new Docker image to DockerHub.

+- **Rebase your branch often.** Keep your branch up-to-date with main by rebasing.
+This will help prevent merge conflicts down the road.

-- **Submit a pull request.** Once you have made and tested your changes, make sure they are commited and pushed.
-Then, navigate to the GitHub repository and create a new pull request.
+- **Submit a pull request.** Once you have made and tested your changes, create a new pull request.
+Get another member of the team to review and approve it, and you can merge your new code into the main branch.

 --